They Live: Plot

-The portal takes them to the aliens' spaceport, where they discover a meeting of aliens and human collaborators celebrating the elimination of the "terrorists".
-They are approached by a former drifter they briefly met in the shantytown, now a collaborator, who gives them a tour of the facility.
-He leads them to the basement of Cable 54, the source of the signal, which is protected by armed guards.
-Nada and Frank find Holly and fight their way to the transmitter on the roof, but Holly kills Frank, revealing that she too is a human collaborator.
-Nada kills Holly and destroys the transmitter, and is fatally wounded by aliens in a helicopter.
-Nada gives the aliens the middle finger as he dies.
+Coming across a meeting of aliens and collaborators celebrating the defeat of the human resistance, they are approached by a drifter from the shantytown, now a collaborator.
+Mistaking them for new recruits, he gives the pair a tour of the facility, where the aliens broadcast a signal that prevents humans from identifying them and their hidden messages.
+Nada and Frank locate Holly and fight their way to the transmitter on the roof, but Holly, a collaborator responsible for the raid, murders Frank.
+Nada kills Holly and destroys the transmitter, but is mortally wounded by a police helicopter.
+With the signal shut down, he gives them the middle finger as he dies.

-With the transmitter destroyed, humans all over the world are free from their dream-like state and discover the aliens hiding amongst them.
+Meanwhile, because of the transmitter being destroyed, humans all over the world discover the aliens hiding among them.